 The District Attorney's wrote annual reports which include famous cases investigated and prosecuted.

-Try searching CUNY+ with the following subject heading to find the various NYPD crime statistics publications:
+Try searching One Search with the following subject heading to find the various NYPD crime statistics publications:

 Criminal statistics -- New York (State) -- New York -- Periodicals